 Unsurprisingly, “pumpkin spice” begins trending on menus in early September, whereas just “pumpkin” starts up about a month after.

-When we break it down by region, we find some more interesting trends.
+When we break it down by region, we find some more interesting trends when comparing fall 2018 to fall 2019.

-- Folks in the Midwest like to enjoy pumpkin spice beverages all through fall and early winter.
+- Folks in the Midwest enjoyed pumpkin spice beverages all through fall and early winter in 2018, but they aren’t showing love for the seasonal favorite in 2019.

-- The Northeast goes hard for pumpkin spice in late summer/early fall, but they lose interest quickly.
+- The Northeast goes hard for pumpkin spice in late summer/early fall, but it seems like they’ve fallen out of love with the iconic fall flavor.

-- People in the South, where it remains hot and humid well into fall, have some early season interest in pumpkin spice, but it’s mild.
+- People in the South, where it remains hot and humid well into fall, have some early season interest in pumpkin spice but don’t appear to get a bigger craving during autumn months.

 10 Pumpkin Restaurant Marketing Ideas